Daniel-Lima-Carvalho/football_players_django/README.md

 # Football Players CRUD Django #

-A football player CRUD system made with Django.
+A football player CRUD system made with Django, Bootstrap in frontend and PostgreSQL database.

 ### How do I get set up? ###